 Concerning, Inappropriate or Disruptive Behaviour

 Inappropriate behaviour is behaviour that is inconsistent with our University values.
-Please refer to the University’s Behaviour Policy (PDF 220.3 KB) below for examples of inappropriate or disruptive behaviour, and for more information regarding behavioural expectations of the University.
+Please refer to the University Behaviour Policy (Governance and Accountability 6.4) below for examples of inappropriate or disruptive behaviour, and for more information regarding behavioural expectations of the University.

 Example of concerning behaviour may include: